Why Lot Value Drives Tarrytown Decisions

 - Time-to-occupancy: renovation can be faster with lower carrying costs.

-- Land-residual approach: compare expected value of a new, market-comparable home on the lot to recent vacant or teardown sales to back into land value.
+Land-residual approach: Compare expected value of a new, market-comparable home on the lot to recent vacant or teardown sales to back into land value.
 Local MLS data and nearby lot comps are key.
 Travis Central Appraisal District records can help you see assessed land vs. improvement values as context, though market comps should lead your analysis.
-You can review parcel details via the Travis Central Appraisal District.

 Parts of Tarrytown are near Lake Austin and small creeks.
 Floodplain rules can require elevated finished floors, drainage design, and added mitigation.
 Start with FEMA mapping, then verify with the City.
-You can check federal mapping at the FEMA Flood Map Service Center and local guidance through Watershed Protection.
 Always order a topographic survey and geotechnical study before finalizing plans.

 Recorded easements and utility lines can restrict where you build and drive the need for relocations or upgrades.
 Order a boundary and tree survey showing all easements, and confirm capacity and service locations with Austin Energy and Austin Water early in the process.